johnjosephhorton/gawande/README.md

 gawande
 =======
-`gawande` is a command line tool for quickly exposing checklists from a library of checklists; The idea is to lower the start-up costs of looking at your checklists.
+`gawande` is a command line tool for quickly exposing checklists from a library of markdown-formatted checklists; The idea is to lower the start-up costs of looking at your collection of checklists and adding a checklist to any project.
 The project was inspired by the book ["The Checklist Manifesto: How to Get Things Right"](http://www.amazon.com/The-Checklist-Manifesto-Things-Right/dp/0312430000), by Atul Gawande.

 Installation
 ------------
 Download the repository from git and then run the setup script:

 		git clone git@github.com:johnjosephhorton/gawande.git